 The strain between the City Council and the city's lawyers intensified last week during the latest budget dispute between the mayor and the Council.

-Councilman Vincent R. Morello called for the Council to hire Jasen for the rest of the year because Morello claimed the corporation counsel is not representing both branches of government.
-Over the past couple of years, such complaints have become more frequent.
-Council Chairman John G. Accardo said the perception of the Council members is that the city administration controls the Law Department.
+Councilman Vincent R. Morello urged the Council to hire Jasen for the rest of the year because Morello claimed the corporation counsel is not representing both branches of government.
+Council Chairman John G. Accardo said the perception of the Council members is that the city administration controls the law department.

-Corporation Counsel Douglas J. Crowley, the city's chief lawyer, said he couldn't comment on the latest dispute or on the ongoing criticism of his office by Council members.
+Corporation Counsel Douglas J. Crowley, the city's chief lawyer, said he couldn't comment on the latest dispute or on the ongoing criticism of his office.

 According to the City Charter, the mayor selects the corporation counsel but needs agreement of the Council to hire or fire him.
 The city attorney should be able to give honest independent opinion, Comerford said, and if either branch disagrees there are mechanisms to take it to court.

 In 1990, when Comerford was corporation counsel, Palillo, then a councilman, called for the office to be made elective rather than appointive to keep advice and legal interpretations "free of political obligation and influence."
-The move was defeated by the Council, but had it been successful, it would have taken effect in 1992, when Palillo took office as mayor.
+The move was defeated by the Council.

-"Would it help the problem or make it worse," Accardo said.
+"Would it help the problem or make it worse?"
+Accardo asked.
 "It's a question and I don't really have the answer to it. . . .
-For right now, using Mark on as-needed basis is solving our problem.
+For right now, using Mark on an as-needed basis is solving our problem.
 To make that a permanent position I think needs a whole lot of other discussion."

-The problem, Accardo said once again, is the total breakdown of trust between the Council and the city administration and Law Department.
-He said, "We spend a lot of time fighting the system rather than solving the problem."
+The problem, he said, is the breakdown of trust between the Council and the city administration and law department.